tawi1/DotsTrafficCity/docs/source/trafficPublic.rst

 #.
 Add :ref:`TrafficPublicAuthoring <trafficPublicAuthoring>` and :ref:`TrafficPublicCarCapacity <trafficPublicCarCapacity>` to the created vehicle.
 #.
 Select :ref:`Traffic public type <trafficPublicType>` in the :ref:`TrafficPublicAuthoring <trafficPublicAuthoring>` component.
 #.
 Create empty child `GameObject`, add :ref:`TrafficPublicEntryAuthoring <trafficPublicEntryAuthoring>` component and assign it to :ref:`TrafficPublicCarCapacity <trafficPublicCarCapacity>` component.
 #.
+Position the created `GameObject` where the pedestrian entrances/exits will be.
+#.
 Create :ref:`TrafficPublicRoute <trafficPublicRoute>` entity for the public transport route.

 .. _trafficPublicAuthoring: